sedon77/sedon77/README.md

 ### Hi there, Sergio Donosevich @here 👋

-I'm an experienced Network and Security Engineer with over 20 years of experience.
-I like challenges and learning about new technologies and skills and I'm passionate about cybersecurity and networking.
+Experienced Network and Security Engineer with over 22 years accomplished in the field.
+I enjoy challenges and learning about recent technologies and skills.
+Passionate about Cybersecurity, Networking, Python, Cloud, automation.

 <!--
 **sedon77/sedon77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.